naomiwilson/gecko/README.md

 require(gecko)
 ```

-The package should take approximately <30 seconds to install on a recommended computer.
+The package should take <30 seconds to install on a recommended computer.

 ## System Requirements